-- Hold a baccalaureate degree from an accredited institution with a grade point average of 2.5 or higher (4.0 scale); - Official transcript(s) of all undergraduate and graduate work pursued to date are required; - Complete a statement of purpose following the instructions on the application; - Three letters of recommendation including one from the student's pastor; - Students with additional master's credits may receive transfer credits (see the transfer credit policy): - Additionally, International Students - must submit transcripts of undergraduate degree programs that originate from an institution outside the United States or Canada be sent to a professional transcript service for a course-by-course evaluation - Demonstrate their proficiency in English (see English Proficiency Requirements) - Apply to the US Government for an F-1 non-immigrant student entry visa;

-• A select number of students can be admitted without a baccalaureate degree, see the requirements for non-traditional students.
+- Hold a baccalaureate degree from an accredited institution with a grade point average of 2.5 or higher (4.0 scale); - Official transcript(s) of all undergraduate and graduate work pursued to date are required; - · Complete a statement of purpose following the instructions on the application; - Three letters of recommendation including one from the student's pastor; - Students with additional master's credits may receive transfer credits (see the transfer credit policy); - Additionally, International Students - must submit transcripts of undergraduate degree programs that originate from an institution outside the United States or Canada be sent to a professional transcript service for a course-by-course evaluation - Demonstrate their proficiency in English (see English Proficiency Requirements) - Apply to the US Government for an F-1 non-immigrant student entry visa; - A select number of students can be admitted without a baccalaureate degree, see the requirements for non-traditional students.

-\The Admissions Committee requires that all transcripts that originate from an institution outside the

-United States or Canada be sent to a professional transcript service for a course-by-course evaluation.
+The Admissions Committee requires that all transcripts that originate from an institution outside the United States or Canada be sent to a professional transcript service for a course-by-course evaluation.

-99 total credits 4 years full-time or 4-5 years part-time Classes begin every September and January Class Format: varied Face-to-Face courses and Hybrid courses and On-Line courses FT and PT in New Jersey
+96 total credits 4 years full-time or 4-5 years part-time Classes begin every September and January Class Format: varied Face-to-Face, Hybrid, and Online courses FT and PT in New Jersey

-DUAL MASTER OF DIVINITY AND MASTER OF THEOLOGICAL STUDIES 99 TOTAL CREDIT HOURS REQUIRED
+DUAL MASTER OF DIVINITY AND MASTER OF ARTS THEOLOGICAL STUDIES 96 TOTAL CREDIT HOURS REQUIRED

-Students would complete the courses in one module before moving on next.
+Students would complete the courses in one module before moving on to the next.

-Module 1 - 21 credits of required courses + 6 credits of electives (27 credits total)
+Module 1 - 24 credits of required courses + 3 credits of electives (27 total)

+Course Number & Name Credits OT510 Introduction to Old Testament 3 NT510 Introduction to New Testament 3 CH510 Introduction to Global Christianity I 3 CH 511 Introduction to Global Christianity II 3 IN511 nalyzing and Confronting the Systems of Privilege 3 IN311 Analyzing Systems of Privilege Workshop WP511 Introduction to Worship 3 PC510 Introduction to Pastoral Care & Counseling 3 MS 001 Clergy Ethics Training [REQUIRED BEFORE FIELD ED, OR CPE] NC MS520 Called and Equipped: Vocational Discernment and Spiritual Formation 3 Concentration Elective: 3 if taking Greek and Hebrew, bat least one language (3 elective credits) should be taken in module 1

+Module 2 - 20 credits of required courses + 6 credits of electives (26 total)

 Course Number & Name Credits

-OT510 Introduction to Old Testament 3

-NT510 Introduction to New Testament 3

-CH510 Introduction to Global Christianity I 3

-CH 511 Introduction to Global Christianity II 3

-IN511 Race, Class, & Gender 3

-IN311 Anti-Racism Workshop

-MS565 Introduction to Worship 3

-PC510 Introduction to Pastoral Care & Counseling 3

-Elective: 3

-Elective: 3

-\if taking Greek and Hebrew, at least one language (3 elective credits) should be taken in module 1

-Module 2 - 22 credits of required courses + 6 credits of electives (28 credits total)

-Course Number & Name Credits

 BS520 Biblical Research and Writing 3

 TH520 Foundations and Global Theology I 3

 TH521 Foundations and Global Theology II 3

 ET520 Christian Ethics and Social Justice 3

 PR510 Sermon Preparation and Delivery 3

 IN520 The Christian Experience and Witness 3

+FE511 Field Ed Seminar - required with or prior to FE510 NC

-FE510 and 511 Field Education I and II 2
+FE510 Field Education I 1

+FE512 Field Education II 1

+Concentration Elective [] : 3

 Concentration Elective: 3

-Concentration Elective: 3

-\if taking Greek and Hebrew, both languages (6 elective credits) should be completed by the end of module 2
+if taking Greek and Hebrew, both languages (6 elective credits) should be completed by the end of module 2 some denominations require students to take denominational studies electives (see your advisor for more information), amount of credits vary

-Module 3 - 15 credits of required courses + 6 credits of electives (23 credits total)
+Module 3 - 16 credits of required courses + 6 credits of electives (25 credits total)

 Course Number & Name Credits

+3

-Biblical Department class (OT, NT, BT, or BH) 3
+Biblical Department class (OT, NT, BT, or BH)

 IN521 Contextualized Ministry and Public Faith 3

 IN522 Our Christian Traditions in Context 3

 MS510 Pastoral Administration 3

 CE510 Introduction to Christian Education 3

 FE 512 Field Education III 1

 Concentration Elective: 3

 Concentration Elective: 3

 Elective: 3

-Modules 4: 9 credits of required courses + 6 credits of electives (21 credits total)
+Modules 4: 3 credits of required courses + 9 credits of electives + 6 credits project/thesis (18 credits)

 Course Number & Name Credits

 Biblical Department class (OT, NT, BT, or BH) 3

 Concentration Elective 3

 Concentration Elective 3

+Elective: 3

 Capstone Thesis/Project MT 691 & 692 M.A.
 Thesis OR Project MS 693 with additional class 6